 Prefer bubbles over flat?
 Get a sparkling water maker (5).
 Sure, there’s still a plastic bottle involved with these countertop devices, but you’ll use them over and over again.

 The problem with plastic wrap is two-fold.
 For one: It’s bad for the environment.
 And secondly, no matter how carefully you pull off a piece the first time, it almost always gets all stuck together and you have to try a second time.
 That’s doubly wasteful!
 Instead, try silicone lids like these.
 They create an air-tight seal with any bowl and allow you to stack things on top in the fridge.
 Plastic wrap can’t do either of those things.
 Just saying.

 Buy in bulk.

 We’re not just talking about the bulk aisle for almonds, here.
 (Although this is a great way to shop—as long as you bring reusable baggies for your bounties.)
 This also includes, say, buying a larger container of yogurt and then doling out portions into smaller glass containers when you meal prep for the week.
 You know, versus buying many little yogurt containers.

 And an assortment of reusable bags.

 There are so many types of plastic bags that really add up and take a toll on the environment.
 According to some estimates, Americans throw away 100 billion plastic bags annually.
-Even if you bring your own cloth tote bags along to the grocery store, there are also those plastic bags on offer in the produce department and zip-top baggies for your pretzels when you’re packing lunch.
+Even if you bring your own cloth tote bags along to the grocery store, you can also look for biodegradable plastic bags on offer in the produce department and rely on reusable zip-top baggies for your pretzels when you’re packing lunch.